marcelvenema/ansible-role-vault/ROADMAP.md

-**Export en Import van secrets**
+**Export and Import of secrets**
-De dienst export_secrets vanaf een secret engine naar een json bestand en import_secrets voor vice-versa, dient meer robuust gemaakt te worden zodat deze productiegereed is.<br/>
+The export_secrets service from a secret engine to a JSON file and import_secrets for vice-versa needs to be made more robust so that it is production-ready.<br/>
-**PKI certificaten**
+**PKI certificates**
-In de Vault kunnen PKI certificaten worden opgeslagen en uitgegeven.
+PKI certificates can be stored and issued in the Vault.